ibrahimwaheed/Maths-for-Computing/README.md

 # Maths-for-Computing
 ### 1A
+A small local catering company provides hot dog served in buns at local events.
+The owner has to order the hot dogs and the buns and wants to ensure that however many are ordered, there are the same number of hot dogs and buns.
+The hot dogs usually come in packages of 8 although this can vary depending on the supplier."
+"The buns usually come in packages of 12 but like the hot dogs this can vary.
+The owner would like an app that will determine the appropriate number of number of packages of hot dogs and buns to order given:
+- A specified minimum number of servings that must be catered for and
+- The number of items per package if different from usual.

 [Click here to be redirected to the source code](https://github.com/ibrahimwaheed/Maths-for-Computing/blob/master/LCM%20HCF.cpp)
 [Click here to be able to download the .exe](https://github.com/ibrahimwaheed/Maths-for-Computing/blob/master/LCM%20HCF.exe)
 ### 1B